paranjaa/ense452-assignments/readme.txt

 README:
-I've been using these for building and compiling.
+(copied the AS1 files into a folder, not sure how to remove the ones still in main) I've been using these for building and compiling.
 Tried to use a makefile, but can't seem to get make to install properly g++ main.cpp input.cpp complex.cpp calc.cpp -o calculatorOutput